 - rural-urban dichotomy, especially due to increased differences between rural and urban society

 - top-down approaches, including loss of local autonomy

 - struggles in the livestock sector, including unfair competition on global meat and dairy markets, and

 - the role of politics and media.

 Lastly, solutions to the conflict have changed.
 In the past, solutions were local and integrated with traditional livestock practices.
 However, nowadays proposed solutions come from further away, often by people who have little experience with rural realities.
 Additionally, many solutions fail to address the bigger societal issues.
 In consequence, people are strongly for or against proposed solutions, and emotionally communicate about it.
 The result?
 The conflict becomes fuelled even further.

 Altogether, the human-wolf conflict is thus difficult to solve.
 So, if solutions to the conflict do not solve it, how should we deal with human-wolf conflicts?

 Ottolini describes the importance of reflecting upon how we interact with each other.
 We all should recognise our power to steer the conflict, through how we communicate about it.
 Furthermore, we could try to acknowledge other ideas and experiences, even if these do not always fit with what we think is true.
 Additionally, we have to rethink our relation with conflicts.
 Conflicts are not always bad, but can actually play an essential role in society.
 For example, conflicts can help to express underlying tensions, contribute to democracy, and even awaken creativity.

 Ottolini’s conclusion on dealing with conflicts therefore resembles a lot a way to move forward in the human-wolf conflict:

-Instead of focussing on totally eradicating conflicts, we could focus on how to coexist with them and accept conflicts with both its good and bad sides as a part of life.
+Instead of focusing on totally eradicating conflicts, we could focus on how to coexist with them and accept conflicts with both its good and bad sides as a part of life.